 Consider installing a thermostat with a built-in timer.
-While you can easily adjust the thermostat yourself to comfortable temperatures, it's more efficient to have a system that does it for you automatically.
+While you can easily adjust your thermostat yourself to comfortable temperatures, it's more efficient to have a system that does it for you automatically.

-Don't place your air conditioning thermostat near lamps, appliances, or in direct sunlight.
+Don't place your air-conditioning thermostat near lamps, appliances, or in direct sunlight.
 Heat in these areas is sensed by the thermostat and could cause the air conditioner to run longer than necessary.

 Home energy saving tips: Since energy for lighting accounts for some 10 percent of your electric bill, you can save by lightening up on your wattage.
 If you're using 100-watt bulbs where 60-watt bulbs would do, consider replacing them.

 Outdoors, replace incandescent lighting with high-pressure sodium or outdoor fluorescent bulbs for additional savings.

-Or, try solar-powered pathway lamps (with batteries that store photovoltaic energy for night-time use) or high-efficiency sodium lamps for security lighting.
+Or try solar-powered pathway lamps (with batteries that store photovoltaic energy for nighttime use) or high-efficiency sodium lamps for security lighting.

 If you cook with electricity, turn off the burners several minutes before the end of the allotted cooking time.
 The burners will stay hot long enough to finish the job without using any more electricity.

 When you have a choice between using the range top and the oven, go with the former to save energy.